 A handler box or line is required.
-Three objects are placed in a straight line 10' (feet) from the handler box as indicated in the diagram below and two feet apart.
+Three objects are placed in a straight line 10' (feet) from the handler box, with the objects being two feet apart, as indicated in the diagram below.

 The handler will provide either three (3) clean cloth or three (3) leather gloves of a similar colour.
 Alternatively regular scent objects as used in obedience competition may also be used.
 Gloves should be of a size comfortable for the dog to carry. i.e. Small dog - small glove.